 Greg Miller b.
 1967 Nashville, Tennessee.
 At the age of 19, Miller moved to New York to attend School of Visual Arts graduating with a BFA in Photography in 1990.

 Predominantly using an 8x10 view camera, his photography utilizes street photography, found moments and portraiture to capture human relationships and a sense of suspended reality.
 In 2008, he received a Fellowship in photography from the John Simon Guggenheim Foundation.
-His work has appeared in numerous publications including The New York Times Magazine, New York Magazine, TIME, People, Fortune and LIFE.
+His work has appeared in numerous publications including The New York Times Magazine, New York Magazine, TIME, Esquire, Fortune and LIFE.

 His work is widely exhibited and collected in the United States and abroad.
 Miller teaches photography at the International Center of Photography in New York and he conducts several workshops throughout the country including Maine Media Workshops.

 Miller lives in Connecticut with his Wife and two daughters.